ShayHall/shayhall.gihub.io/the-right-mindset.md

 ##_How Improv Prepared Me for Coding_
 ![Two Mindsets](http://www.brainpickings.org/wp-content/uploads/2014/01/mindset.jpg)

-A person can move through life with one of two mindsets, a fixed mindset or a growth mindset.
-A fixed mindset is self-conscious and fear driven.
+A person can move through life with one of two mindsets; <a href=http://mindsetonline.com/whatisit/about/> fixed or growth.</a>  A fixed mindset is self-conscious and fear driven.
 The desire to prove worth and ability tends to create a situation that affirms rather than relieves the fear of failure.
 A person with a fixed mindset avoids challenges and thus cannot succeed or even improve.
 The fixed minded individual compares his or her own abilities to those around them, takes constructive feedback as belittling criticism, and does not believe the effort to improve is worth the effort it takes to get there or the risk of failure involved in trying so they often give up before they ever start.

 A growth mindset, on the other hand, embraces the possibility of "what if".
 Inspired and encouraged by the success and feedback of others, these people focus on the outward potential rather than the inward deficiencies.
 They move hopefully into the unknown expecting to fail, to learn, and to grow.